zammad/zammad-admin-documentation/channels-email.rst

 .. image:: images/channels/Zammad_Helpdesk_-_channel-Email-KeepMessages.jpg

+..
+Note:: As soon as the email account is integrated and emails are imported, any notifications set via the trigger will be sent.
+It is therefore essential to check in advance that triggers with automatically generated messages are deactivated.

 Filters
 -------
 With Filters you can e.g. dispatch new Tickets into certain groups or set a certain priority for Tickets of an VIP customer.
 Different attributes of a filter can be combined with each other.
 Likewise, the following actions can be combined.
 It should be borne in mind that the combined attributes build on each other.
 If a filter is no longer needed, it can either be temporarily set inactive or deleted directly.